 Class of 2020

-- Does the major match what I’m passionate about?
+- Does the major match my interests?

 - What college courses would I typically take for the major?

 - What will I learn?

 - What degree types are available to me?